Disruption-Consulting/autoMigrate/README.md

 To help migrate from NON-CDB to PDB, the "autoMigrate" utility provides an adaptable framework for coordinating the large number of tasks involved and reducing the exercise to a minimum of interventions.
 Organizations running hundreds of databases would spend far too much, take far too long and incur considerable risk by using a manual step-by-step migration approach. "autoMigrate" is a shell script called "runMigration.sh" and supporting PLSQL that is run once on each of the source and target databases; it determines the optimal migration method based on source database version and automatically executes the required data transfer, metadata integration and post-migration fixup tasks.

 Of course, no single solution can cover every every migration situation.
 What do you do if your organization uses Apex, for example?
 Answer: perform a separate export of Apex workspaces/applications for importing into the target PDB where Apex is pre-configured.
 Or what do you do if your applications are distributed (i.e. use database links)?
 Answer: plan the order in which the involved databases are migrated.

-By adopting a scripted approach, each migration is carried out consistently with a minimum of intervention and a maximum of control; this includes the following tasks:
+Adopting a scripted approach, however, ensures each migration is carried out consistently with a minimum of intervention and a maximum of control.

+There are 3 common methods for migrating NON-CDB to PDB: 1) Datapump 2) Clone/Upgrade/Convert and 3) Golden Gate

+Golden Gate is a separately licensed option (3850 USD/Processor/Year) which is complex to configure but enables near zero down-time migration; to minimise costs and maintain a simple solution we do not consider this technique as part of a generic migration solution.
+Moreover, autoMigrate includes a mode of operation for minimizing downtime using functionality that is part of the basic software license.
+Whilst not near-zero, this will provide in most cases an acceptable solution.

+Clone/Upgrade/Convert is only relevant since version 12.1 and only works where the target and source databases share the same endianness; depending on the complexity of the NONCDB, the upgrade and conversion steps can take a very long time to complete.

+Migration by Datapump requires that the target PDB is pre-created from PDB$SEED - this takes only a few seconds to complete, eliminating the long elapsed times required for upgrade and conversion.
+It works on all source versions since 10.1.0.2, automatically handles cross-endianness migration and offers a fully integrated mechanism for minimizing application downtime.
+A common complaint against use of Datapump is that it involves many manual tasks, which, of course, was the main motivation behind automating those tasks within a single script, including:

 - data transport that is restartable in the event of network or systems failure
 - ensuring endianess compatibility of source and target data